Last Modified: 14 Oct 2013

 Suzdal is one of the fascinating towns on the so-called 'Golden Ring' - a group of ancient and former capitals of Russia.
 It's a beautiful place that feels like a fairytale, with many glittering onion domes dotting the skyline, opportunities to drink mead by the riverside, and a symphony of cathedral bells to be heard.
 Crumbling churches and lovingly decorated wooden cottages line the narrow streets and alleys of this magical spot.

-Join our local guide for a walking tour of some of the sights such as the local Kremlin, trading square, market and monasteries (approx 3 hrs).
+Join our local guide for a walking tour of some of the sights such as the local Kremlin, Wooden Architecture Museum, trading square, market and monasteries (approx 3 hrs).

-Visit the home of one of our local friends to take part in a short cooking class before a indulging in a dinner of hearty regional flavours.
+Visit the home of one of our local friends to indulge in a dinner of hearty regional flavours.